Human Dimensions of Wildlife Unit

 The factors that shape how human-wildlife interactions may be perceived, and whether they escalate to conflict, are complex.
 Some people enjoy the presence of wildlife and may tolerate regular interactions.
 Other people may have minimal interaction, but do not tolerate even the presence of wildlife.
 This variation in tolerance is often poorly understood.

 Research and monitoring of the different facets of human-wildlife conflict, which may include wildlife health, human dimensions, public safety, and reporting trends, are important.
 Of note, is the strong seasonal pattern of most human-wildlife conflicts.
-For more information on how to address unwanted human-wildlife interactions, visit the CDFW Human-Wildlife Conflict Program page.
+For more information on how to address unwanted human-wildlife interactions, visit the CDFW Human-Wildlife Conflicts page.

 Recruit.
 Retain.
 Reactivate.